isibox/blog_code/cloud-guru-blog/content/posts/create-blog-with-hugo-and-github.md

   theme: "hugo-theme-stack"
   ```

-Create a first post.
+### Create a first post

   ```bash
   hugo new posts/my-first-post.md
   ```

-And then write an simple example like below:
+And then, edit the file and write an simple example like below:

   ````yaml
   ---